wcamarao/pmx/README.md

 ## Select into slice

 Always provide a _slice_ pointer.
 The underlying slice type must be a _struct_ pointer.

+Selecting into a _slice_ won't error if an empty dataset is returned from the query.

 ```go
 type Event struct {